 You should also do your part to help your pacemaker control your heart rate.
 For example, if medications are a part of your treatment plan, be sure to take them as prescribed.
-Medications for arrhythmia work with your pacemaker and help to regulate your heartbeat.
+Medications work with your pacemaker to help regulate your heartbeat.

 It’s also good to keep records of what medications you take and when you take them.
-Download a printable medication tracker.
+Download a printable medication tracker (PDF).

 Early on with your pacemaker

-Before you leave the hospital, be sure to understand your pacemaker’s programmed lower and upper heart rate.
-Talk to your doctor about the maximum acceptable heart rate above your pacemaker rate.
+Make sure you understand your pacemaker’s programmed lower and upper heart rate.
+Talk to your health care professional about the maximum acceptable heart rate above your pacemaker rate.

 Getting on with your life

 Soon after your surgery, you may hardly think about your pacemaker as you go about your day.
-Just be sure to remember your doctor’s recommendations about daily activities.
-Bear in mind:
+Just be sure to follow your doctor’s recommendations about daily activities.